-Use high-quality HPLC grade eluents, free from large particles, filtered using a 0.45 μm filter if required.
+Use high-quality HPLC grade eluents, free from large particles and filtered using a 0.45 μm filter if required.
 Degas the eluent thoroughly, preferably using an online degasser.

-When using MCX columns with laser light scattering detectors, extra steps must be undertaken to obtain optimum low noise baselines.
-Filtering solvents under vacuum through a $0.2~\mu m$ filter and avoiding the use of salts and other additives in the eluent can improve performance.
+When using Agilent PROTEEMA columns with laser light scattering detectors, it is recommended that they be purchased pre-equilibrated for light scattering (PROTEENA Lux, see part numbers in Table 6).
+Extra steps must be taken to obtain optimum low noise baselines.
+Filtering solvents under vacuum through a 0.2 μm filter and avoiding the use of salts and other additives in the eluent can improve performance.